Víctor Gárate: Career

+Houston Astros

 Gárate was signed by the Houston Astros as an amateur free agent in 2005, and made his professional debut with the Greeneville Astros in the Appalachian League.
 He was 4–1 with a 5.57 ERA during the 19 games he pitched in relief that season.
 The next two seasons he spent with the Tri-City ValleyCats and the Lexington Legends.

+Los Angeles Dodgers

-He was selected by the Dodgers in the minor league phase of the Rule 5 draft in 2007, and played with the Great Lakes Loons and the Inland Empire 66ers of San Bernardino.
-He was added to the Dodgers' 40 man roster prior to the 2009 season and spent the season with the Double-A Chattanooga Lookouts.
+Gárate was selected by the Los Angeles Dodgers in the minor league phase of the Rule 5 draft in 2007, and played with the Great Lakes Loons and the Inland Empire 66ers of San Bernardino.
+He was added to the Dodgers' 40-man roster prior to the 2009 season and spent the season with the Double-A Chattanooga Lookouts.

+Washington Nationals

-On September 2, 2009 the Dodgers sent Gárate to the Washington Nationals to complete the trade for infielder Ronnie Belliard.
+On September 2, 2009, the Dodgers sent Gárate to the Washington Nationals to complete the trade for infielder Ronnie Belliard.
 Two days later, the Nationals placed him on their active roster and he made his debut on September 5.
-In four games he allowed five runs in two innings.
+In four games for Washington during his rookie campaign, Gárate allowed five runs in two innings.

+Florida Marlins

+On November 24, 2010, the Florida Marlins signed Gárate to a minor league contract.
+He made 43 appearances for the Triple-A New Orleans Zephyrs during the 2011 season, posting a 3-3 record and 2.72 ERA with 59 strikeouts and two saves across 56 1/3 innings pitched.

+Milwaukee Brewers / York Revolution

 On July 12, 2012, Gárate was released by the Milwaukee Brewers organization.
 Gárate was signed by the York Revolution of the Atlantic League of Professional Baseball on July 19, but was released a week later on July 26, 2012.

+Hokkaido Nippon-Ham Fighters

-On November 19, 2014, Garate was signed by Hokkaido Nippon-Ham Fighters the Nippon Professional Baseball in Japan.
+On November 19, 2014, Gárate was signed by the Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball.

+Saraperos de Saltillo

-Garate signed with the Saraperos de Saltillo of the Mexican Baseball League for the 2016 season.
+Garate signed with the Saraperos de Saltillo of the Mexican League for the 2016 season.
 He was released on June 8, 2016.

+San Marino Baseball Club

-In 2018, he played with San Marino in the Italian Baseball League.
+In 2018, Gárate played with San Marino in the Italian Baseball League.